Convergence rates for an inertial algorithm of gradient type associated to a smooth nonconvex minimization: Convergence analysis

 Then, for every $n\in\N$ one has

 Now, \eqref{ineq} becomes

 which is exactly our condition (H1) applied to the function $H$ and the sequences $(\tilde{x}_n)_{n\in\N}$ and $(z_n)_{n\in\N}.$

-\begin{remark} Obviously $H(z_n)$ cannot be obtained via the usual implicit/explicit discretization of the total energy $E(x(t)=g(x(t))+\frac12\|\dot{x}(t)\|^2$ of the continuous dynamical systems \eqref{ee11} and \eqref{eee11}, as already has been underlined at Section \ref{ssec12}.
-Nevertheless, $H(z_n)$ can be obtained from a discretization of $E$, by using the method presented in \cite{att-c-p-r-math-pr2018}, which suggest to discretize $E$ in the form
+\begin{remark} We emphasize that $H$ is strongly related to the total energy of the continuous dynamical systems \eqref{ee11} and \eqref{eee11}, (for other works where a similar regularization has been used we refer to \cite{BCL1,BCL,OCBP}).
+Indeed, the total energy of the systems \eqref{ee11} and \eqref{eee11} (see \cite{att-c-p-r-math-pr2018,APR}), is given by $E:[t_0,+\infty)\to\R,\,E(t)=g(x(t))+\frac12\|\dot{x}(t)\|^2.$ Then, the explicit discretization of $E$ (see \cite{APR}), leads to $E_n=g(x_n)+\frac12\|x_n-x_{n-1}\|^2=H(x_n,x_{n-1})$ and this fact was thoroughly exploited in \cite{OCBP}.
+However, observe that $H(z_n)$ cannot be obtained via the usual implicit/explicit discretization of $E.$ Nevertheless, $H(z_n)$ can be obtained from a discretization of $E$ by using the method presented in \cite{att-c-p-r-math-pr2018} which suggest to discretize $E$ in the form

 where $\mu_n$ and $\eta_n$ are linear combinations of $x_n$ and $x_{n-1}.$ In our case we take $\mu_n=\tilde{y}_n$ and $\eta_n=\sqrt{2\d_{n+N}}(\tilde{x}_n-\tilde{x}_{n-1})$ and we obtain

 \end{remark}

 The fact that $H$ and the sequences $(\tilde{x}_n)_{n\in\N}$ and $(z_n)_{n\in\N}$ are satisfying also condition (H2) is underlined in Lemma \ref{H2forH} (ii).